Cimai-Decentralized-Games/dolphin-project/README.md

 *   **Using the Python C API (Unsafe Code):** You learned how to call functions from the Python C API using `pyo3::ffi`, but you also understood the importance of upholding the contracts of these functions and using `unsafe` blocks carefully.
 *   **Wrapping Python Integers:** You learned how to wrap Python integers to avoid overflows, which is particularly important when dealing with Solana's 64-bit integers.

-Now, let's enhance our `Account` class in "Coral" to incorporate these concepts.
+Now, let's enhance our `Account` class in "Dolphin" to incorporate these concepts.
 We'll focus on:

 *   **Safe Integer Handling:** Use custom extraction to ensure that `lamports` is handled safely.
 *   **Implementing Arithmetic Operators (Optional):** If we want to allow arithmetic operations on `Account` objects (e.g., adding lamports), we can implement the corresponding magic methods.